SimonVanMello/dshop/README.md

+# ⚠️ THIS IS A SCHOOL PROJECT.
+PLEASE DONT CARE. ⚠️
 # 🛒 Minecraft Online Shop

 Welcome to the Minecraft Online Shop, your one-stop destination for buying Minecraft items and accessories!